 Sargon of Akkad achieved a measure of stability by conquering his neighbors.

 Ur-Nammu was the first of many folks following Sargon’s example.
-The empire-collapse-recovery cycle continued for about six millennia.
+The empire-collapse-recovery cycle continued for about four millennia.

 Making a serious effort to unite all nations as almost-but-not-entirely-equal members of a global entity: That is new.